-- 1. DGPC will invite bids using the call for bids from pre-qualified companies seeking to act as Contractor to GHPL, over the lease area, in relation to any producing field for an additional ten years either one year before the end of the initial term of a lease or if a renewal has been granted, one year before the end of the lease renewal.
-The bids will be evaluated on the basis of Signature Bonuses, which would be spent in accordance with the guidelines issued by GOP from time to time. - 2.
-Each bidder(s) shall provide a bid bond of 10% of the offered signature bonus at the time of bidding. - 3.
-DGPC shall be under no obligation to grant any extension.
+DGPC will invite bids using the call for bids from pre-qualified companies seeking to act as Contractor to GHPL, over the lease area, in relation to any producing field for an additional ten years either one year before the end of the initial term of a lease or if a renewal has been granted, one year before the end of the lease renewal.
+The bids will be evaluated on the basis of Signature Bonuses, which would be spent in accordance with the guidelines issued by GOP from time to time.

+- 2. Each bidder(s) shall provide a bid bond of 10% of the offered signature bonus at the time of bidding. - 3.
+DGPC shall be under no obligation to grant any extension. - 4.
+The existing lease holder can have the right to match the highest bid as allowed by the Government on case to case basis but this cannot be claimed as a matter of right.